Mark2Mark/Skedge/README.md

 - If so, be sure to hit the “Run” button (or `Cmd+R` ) to run your code.
 - `Cmd+K` resets the drawing in your Edit Tab.
 The same happens when you close the window.
 - `Cmd+P` lets you print your code or save it as PDF.
+- Python etiquette: please use `TABS`!
+I’m not trying to force you into that classic battle, I just didn’t prepare the tool to deal with `SPACES` yet.
+Bear with me.
+BTW: f***k spaces! :D

 ---
 ### Help